hommg/Simon/README.md

 selection (not on every valid repetition of a sequence).
 Only the most current (greatest) high score is displayed during gameplay.

-The StartActivity controls the presentation of the views/activities (similar-ish to presenting views modally in IOS).
+The StartActivity controls the presentation of the views/activities.

 The GameActivity utilizes three fragments: